The Best Cheap Motorcycle Insurance in Hawaii

 How do you get a motorcycle license in Hawaii?

-You must get a learner's permit before qualifying for a Class 2 motorcycle license or endorsement in Hawaii.
+You must get a learner's permit before qualifying for what's called a Class 2 motorcycle license or endorsement in Hawaii.
 This class of license applies to both motorcycles and motor-powered scooters.

 You must pass a vision test and two written tests to get a permit.
 One is for operating a motorcycle and the other is a rules of the road exam.
 You don't have to take the second test if you have a regular driver's license.
 Once you have a learner's permit, you must complete a skill test before it expires.